Kyung Yun Choi Ph.D. Candidate

 Prior to joining the Media Lab, Kyung Yun developed two Cube satellites as a chief engineer of the structural and thermal control system in conjunction with NASA GSFC.
 Also, she has worked on developing a myoelectric prosthetic hand at the Bretl Research Group and at the start-up company, PSYONIC, as a lead mechanical engineer.
 She received her B.S in Mechanical Engineering from Yonsei University, Seoul, South Korea and her M.S in Aerospace Engineering from the University of Illinois at Urbana-Champaign.

-Kyung Yun is a recipient of the Korean Government Scholarship for Study Overseas in 2014, and the Kwanjeong scholarship for the graduate study in 2017.
+Kyung Yun is a recipient of the Korean Government Scholarship for Study Overseas in 2014, and the Kwanjeong scholarship for her graduate studies in 2017.

-- reSpire: Self-awareness and Interpersonal Connectedness through Shape-changing Fabric Display Projects/407/badge ?
-X ACM C&C and DIS 2019 2019
+- reSpire: Self-awareness and Interpersonal Connectedness through Shape-changing Fabric Display ACM C&C and DIS 2019 2019

 - Bubble Talk: Open-source Interactive Art Toolkit for Metaphor of Modern Digital Chat TEI 2019 2019